siriusphp/invokator/docs/4_the_invoker.md

 4. an anonymous function, like `function($number) { return $number + 5}`
 5. an instance of an invokable class (i.e. a class that has an `__invoke` method)

 However, in the context of modern development these options are not enough.
-For this reason the `Sirius\StackRunner` library comes with an `Invoker` that can handle:
+For this reason the `Sirius\Invokator` library comes with an `Invoker` that can handle:

 1. Callables in the format of `SomeClass@someMethod`
 2. Callables in the format of `SomeClass` with the condition that the class is invokable